kevin-funderburg/alfred-school-bookmarks/README.md

 # Alfred School Bookmarks

-This is a little workflow I made to try and help navigate to all the websites, folders, books etc. that I use constantly throughout a semester.
-I am posting this as more of a demonstration seeing as what people want as a shortcut will vary for person to person, but if you want to use this is a very easy workflow to adapt.

-Here's what the workflow looks like itself:
+This little workflow was made to quickly and easily get to all the websites, folders, ebooks, zoom meetings  etc. that I need to access many times daily in school.
+It has turned out to be one of the most useful and highly used out of all my workflows so I wanted to share it, but since everyone is different I figured I would at least post the code and show how easily you could adjust it for yourself.

 ![](imgs/workflow.png)

+> Here's a screenshot of the workflow itself:

 ## Configuration
 In this workflow, here's what I wanted to get to quickly for each class: